netdata/netdata/collectors/fping.plugin/README.md

 # fping.plugin

-The fping plugin supports monitoring latency, packet loss and uptime of any number of hosts, by pinging them with fping.
+The fping plugin supports monitoring latency, packet loss and uptime of any number of network end points, by pinging them with `fping`.

 A recent version of `fping` is required (one that supports option ` -N `).
-The supplied plugin can install it.
-Run:
+The supplied plugin can install it, by running:

 ```sh
 /usr/libexec/netdata/plugins.d/fping.plugin install